gabriel-Oak/HotSpot/README.md

 # HotSpot
-Batch File to start a hotspot wifi
+Execute the batch file to start a hotspot wifi

 You can use 4 options in the main menu